Moving on in a Healthy Way

 Regardless of the theoretical angle we take, and both of the above explanations are true to some extent, at bottom it all has to do with power and powerlessness.
 Saying and doing destructive things in the face of changing circumstances is an unconscious way to try to assert power as a compensation for the creeping feeling of powerlessness.
 Because even if the change is purely our own choice trading the old for the new means exposing ourselves to countless new unknown variables, variables we can’t necessarily predict or control, which threatens our sense of efficacy and power.
 Some of us make the mistake of lashing out at the people and environments we’re leaving behind as a way to regain a sense of control, as a way to transfer the sense of powerlessness to somebody or something else so that we can feel powerful once again in the face of the new and unknown.

-So moving on in a healthy way starts and ends with becoming consciously aware of the feeling of powerlessness creeping up within us when confronted by new and unknown environmental conditions and deciding not to take the discomfiting feeling out on the old and known environmental conditions we’re leaving behind.
+Moving on in a healthy way starts and ends with becoming consciously aware of the feeling of powerlessness creeping up within us when confronted by new and unknown environmental conditions and deciding not to take the discomfiting feeling out on the old and known environmental conditions we’re leaving behind.
 Instead of falling victim to repetition compulsion or mortality fears we can access the energy of mindfulness to do it right this time, to treat the old environmental conditions and people in them gently and with compassion.
-And in a practical sense burning bridges is never a good idea since the future is unknown and we never know if and when we’ll want or need to come back to the place we thought we were leaving for good.
+And in a practical sense burning bridges is never a good idea since we never know if and when we’ll want or need to come back to the place we thought we were leaving for good.